 I’ve certainly been guilty of it myself.
-While chasing and reading about luxury travel is great escapism, it can also make you vapid and shallow if it’s done in excess.
+While reading about luxury travel is great escapism, it can also make you vapid and shallow if it’s done in excess.
 Here are five ways the points and miles hobby and constant, pointless travel, may be turning you into a non-contributing zero:

 1. You can’t appreciate what you’ve been given (free).
 The flight attendant didn’t bow after she handed you your chardonnay.
 The front desk agent didn’t explain all the free stuff your elite membership gets you (even though you have them memorized and will fight to the end to maintain them), and the suite you shamed the agent into upgrading you to didn’t have the high thread count and designer bath products you’re used to.
 Look outside your window and you may notice a row of homeless people sleeping in the alley across the street.
 That’s something to complain about (for them, not you) – not how your free hotel room isn’t up to your country club standards.

 Think back to a time when travel was simple: You saved up and bought yourself an economy ticket to somewhere.
 You stayed at cheap hotels and ate at moderately priced restaurants.
 You had a great time and wished you could do it more often.
 Then came points and miles and turned you into a “non-contributing zero.”
 Dial it back, be grateful, and remember that while all the material aspects of travel are great, it’s the overall experience that should be treasured.